scaffold-eth/eth-ui/docs/modules.md

 ▸ `Const` **useWeb3Modal**(`web3ModalConfig`, `setCurrentEthersProvider`): [`IWeb3ModalState`](interfaces/IWeb3ModalState.md)

+#### Summary
-A hook that makes it easy to use web3Modal
+A hook that makes it easy to interact and use (web3Modal)[https://github.com/Web3Modal/web3modal]
+- provides callback to open, logout and update the modal theme

+#### Notes
+- 🤚🏽 Consider using the context provider [ethersProvider](interfaces/IEthersContext.md#ethersprovider) and [EthersModalConnector](classes/EthersModalConnector.md) instead.

 #### Parameters